Christian Solidarity Party: 2014 local elections

-Although not on the official list of parties, the then party leader Commandant Cathal Ashbourne Loftus ran as a non-party candidate in the 2014 local elections in the Ashbourne ward, using the Christian Solidarity logo on his election leaflets.
+Although not on the official list of parties, party leader Commandant Cathal Ashbourne Loftus ran as a non-party candidate in the 2014 local elections in the Ashbourne ward, using the Christian Solidarity logo on his election leaflets.

 2011 general election

 The party nominated eight candidates in the 2011 general election five in Dublin and one each in Limerick, Meath and Cork.